 Perhaps most important, effective incident management helps a company lower the time and costs associated with managing both minor and critical IT incidents.

-Why Does Your Business Need an Incident Management System?
+Why Does Your Business Need an Incident Response System?

-To better understand the importance of incident management, let’s consider the following results from a study of IT professionals conducted by critical infrastructure equipment provider Vertiv:
+To better understand the importance of incident management, let’s consider the following:

 It also is important to note that the impact of downtime extends beyond a company’s bottom line.
 In fact, downtime can affect businesses in a number of areas, including: